bogeeee/restfuncs/readme.md

 import {restfuncsExpress} from "restfuncs-server";
 import {MyServerSession} from "./MyServerSession.js";

-const app = restfuncsExpress({/* ServerOptions */}) // Drop in replacement for express.
+const app = restfuncsExpress({/* ServerOptions */}) // Drop in replacement for express (enhances the original).
 Installs a jwt session cookie middleware and the websockets listener.
 Recommended.

 app.use("/myAPI", MyServerSession.createExpressHandler())
 // ... app.use(helmet(), express.static('dist/web')) // Serve pre-built web pages / i.e. by a bundler like vite, parcel or turbopack.
 See examples.
 It's recommended to use the helmet() middleware for additional protection.